 Obtaining a job in career position that is essentially an 'outdoor' job may be very difficult for certain types disabilities.
 For example, if you use a wheelchair it would be more difficult to be a 'field forester' where hiking up rugged mountains or crawling through thick brush, or fighting fire was a required part of the job.
 However, a forestry data analyst position should be entirely possible.

 There are a lot of jobs within every state and federal natural resource agency that should be ADA friendly.
 Government jobs often provide good opportunities for persons with disabilities and such agencies are also required by law or executive order to increase their number of employees who have disabilities.

-Tip: If you want to know which agencies rate as good places to work for people with disabilities, check Best Places to Work in the Federal Government.
 If you want to understand how aquiring a disability after being hired could make a reasonable accomodation necessary, get informed.

 If you have a permanent disability (or develop a functional disability through accident or illness), then take a hard look at adaptive equipment that may enable you to continue in your profession.
 You may have to get creative in terms of gear.
 You need to know how using a device or tool enables you to do the essential functions of your job.
 If you can provide examples illustrating how an employer can accompdate you, it can increase your chances of getting that job.

 Age discrimination does exist and can be a serious employment barrier for older adults.
 In some circumstances, though, age (and experience) can be a real plus.
 Some federal agencies are more age-friendly due to the population they serve.
 Many employers need experienced older adults who don't need to be trained every step of the way and who can hit the ground running.
 Age can be a positive as well as a negative so pick your job targets accordingly.